 Step 4: A token for API access will be generated.
 Now, click on the Serpstat plugin already installed on your chrome, and enter the token to start using it.

 Step 5: The setup is successfully done.
-Now, you can browse any site or page, and the Serpstat plugin will provide data concerning various metrics such as domain analysis, page analysis, and on-page SEO parameters.
+You can browse any site or page, and the Serpstat plugin will provide data concerning various metrics such as domain analysis, page analysis, and on-page SEO parameters.

-The Lite plan is the best plan for you if you want to give a try to this tool.
-The price of the Lite plan of Serpstat is cheaper than the basic plan of other similar tools as it starts from $55.20 per month billed annually.
+The Lite plan is the best plan for you if you want to try this tool.
+The price of the Lite plan of Serpstat is lower than the basic plan of other similar tools, as it starts from $55.20 per month billed annually.

-In the Standard plan, you can access all the features and reports same as the Lite plan.
+In the Standard Plan, you can access all the features and reports the same as the Lite plan.
 The only difference is the number of searches and reports are more in Standard plan as compared to the Lite plan.

-The Advanced and Enterprise plan are basically for large SEO agencies.
-You’ll get phone support in these plans with 3 mailing reports.
+The Advanced and Enterprise plan is basically for large SEO agencies.
+You’ll get phone support in these plans with three mailing reports.
 Here, you can find in-detail features with a comparison chart of all the plans.

-Serpstat is definitely a great tool, but there are other tools also who provide more accurate results than Serpstat.
-SEMrush and Ahrefs, are the two best alternatives for Serpstat.
+Serpstat is a great tool, but other tools that provide more accurate results than Serpstat.
+SEMrush and Ahrefs are the two best alternatives for Serpstat.

 Serpstat’s keyword index (5.7B) is much lower than that of SEMrush (18.8B).
-From Keyword Magic tool to Topic Research tool, SEMrush allows you to create and build content like no one else.
+From the Keyword Magic Tool to the Topic Research tool, SEMrush allows you to create and build content like no one else.

 SEMrush has a much more robust site audit tool than Serpstat.
-It allows you to check out all of your keywords, your competitors’ keywords, and the traffic of your site.
-Even the backlink index of Serpstat is not as large as SEMrush.
+It allows you to check out all of your keywords, competitors’ keywords, and your site’s traffic.
+Even the backlink index of Serpstat is not as broad as SEMrush.

 Ahrefs is a comprehensive SEO tool which allows an in-depth analysis of your or competitors’ site with the help of site explorer, keyword explorer, site audit, rank tracker, content explorer, and SEO toolbar.

-Serpstat’s site audit tool gives you fair enough information about a site, but Ahrefs gives you a deeper analysis.
+Serpstat’s site audit tool gives you fair enough information about a site, but Ahrefs gives you a more in-depth analysis.
 With Ahrefs, you can find issues related to a specific folder such as /blog/, /collections/, and subdomains.

 Rank Tracking of Ahrefs is considered one of the best in the marketplace.
-However, Serpstat rank tool takes a while to load results when you want to generate large reports.
+However, the Serpstat rank tool takes a while to load results when generating significant reports.

-Serpstat has an edge over Ahrefs when it comes to pricing.
-As Ahrefs does not provide a free account, instead, they have a 7-day trial at the price of $7.
+Serpstat has the edge over Ahrefs when it comes to pricing.
+As Ahrefs does not provide a free account, they have a 7-day trial at the price of $7.

-Serpstat is a low-priced alternative tool to SEMrush and Ahrefs.
+Serpstat is a low-priced alternative tool for SEMrush and Ahrefs.
 The Website and Backlink Analysis features of Serpstat are the most effective ones among all.